Review: Shanghai Maglev Train

 VIP class which provides a separate boarding zone and more comfortable seating that’s separate from the main cabins is double the standard fare.

-Tickets can be purchased with cash or major credit cards – we used an American Express card with no problems.
+Tickets can be purchased with cash or major credit cards – I used an American Express card with no problems.

 Within a few minutes of departure the Maglev hit the top speed for the journey, 431km/hr.